Executive Summary

 - Most AI failures aren't technology problems — they're strategy, implementation, and expectation problems

-- Starting too big is the most common mistake — enterprises can absorb failed pilots; small businesses often can't
+- Starting too big is the most common mistake — enterprises can absorb failed pilots; mid-market companies often can't

 - Ignoring the "human in the loop" creates real risk — AI outputs need review before reaching customers